 Planning a Puppy Party isn’t hard and doesn’t cost a whole lot.
 I have a few ideas that can help make your party a dog-tastic one!

 How to host a Puppy Party for Kids

-You can really go to town with the menu and create Puppy Chow (trail mix), cookies in the shape of bones, bone shaped or kennel shaped sandwiches, hot dogs and fetch sticks (pretzel sticks coated with white chocolate or milk chocolate).
+You can really go to town with the menu and create Puppy Chow (trail mix), cookies in the shape of bones, bone-shaped or kennel shaped sandwiches, hot dogs and fetch sticks (pretzel sticks coated with white chocolate or milk chocolate).
 For the cake the options are endless.
-(Because I was hard pressed on time as baby was 3 weeks old at the time, I did my favorite kit-kat cake and popped The Littlest Pet Shop pups on top)
+(Because I was hardpressed on time as baby was 3 weeks old at the time, I did my favorite kit-kat cake and popped The Littlest Pet Shop pups on top)

 Some fun games that can be played include Pin the Tail on the Puppy, Passing the Bone (this is basically Passing the Parcel), Master Says (this is Simon Says)and Fetch (a scavenger hunt to get the “pups” to find missing treasures!)

-4. Watch a dog themed movie/episode while eating
+4. Watch a dog-themed movie/episode while eating

-Netflix has some fun dog movies and episodes that will provide great entertainment for the kids.
+Here are a few fun dog movies and episodes that will provide great entertainment for the kids.
 For older kids, the Dog Whisperer or Martha Speaks is a great, quick watch while younger kids would enjoy Clifford.
 If longer entertainment is preferred, any of the Buddies movies are great, Beethoven or even Snow Dogs.

 5. Fun activity before or after the party.

 Try and arrange for the kids to visit the local Animal Shelter and play with the dogs.
-(The kids at our party had a blast as they were given a mini tour, played with a few dogs and even got to name some of the new dogs at the Shelter.)
+(The kids at our party had a blast as they were given a mini-tour, played with a few dogs and even got to name some of the new dogs at the Shelter.)